alex-rans/diyhrt-api/README.md

 * unitedpharmacies-uk.md (depends on which table.
 Modify last number in xpath to the correct table.
 Default is 1)
 * otokonokopharma (multiple select products.
 Modify last number in xpath)
 * otc-online-store (I have to write custom code for to work with multi select and I don't feel like)
+* pharmaonline.tv return status 403 and therefore doesn't work.
+Setting headers will probably fix it

 ## Product units